ansible-community/package-test-results/rendered/10.3.0/check_point.mgmt.md

 # Community package requirements: sanity tests and repository management

-(Note: This issue was filed in a semi-automated fashion.
+(Note: This issue was filed in a semi-automated fashion on behalf of the Ansible Community Steering Committee.
 Let me know if you see errors in this issue.)

 As per the [Ansible community package inclusion requirements][ci-testing], collections must pass `ansible-test sanity` tests.
 Version `5.2.3` of `check_point.mgmt`, corresponding to the `v5.2.3` tag in this repo, fails one or more of the required sanity tests.

 The contents in the `v5.2.3` git tag do not match `check_point-mgmt-5.2.3.tar.gz` as uploaded to Ansible Galaxy.
 For future releases, please make sure that the contents uploaded to Galaxy match the sources that were tagged as that release.
 See the [Repository management requirements][repo-mgmt] for more information.

 Please see the errors below and address them.
 If these issues aren't addressed within a reasonable time period, the collection may be subject to [removal from Ansible][removal].

+*Please fix the issues identified below and then create a new Galaxy release so the fixes are caught in the next round of automated testing.*

 Thank you for your efforts and for being part of the Ansible package!
 We appreciate it.